Our small, but mighty, team...

 Programming Assistant (Wolfville)

 Bio: Hi there everyone, my name is Karin and I am the programing assistant at ElevateHER.
-I am an ambitious 22-year-old woman from Shelburne N.S.
-I have been studying Psychology at Acadia University for the past 4 years and will graduate with my undergraduate degree in Science Psychology in December of 2022!
+I am an ambitious 23-year-old woman from Shelburne N.S.
+I have been studying Psychology at Acadia University for the past 5 years and will graduate with my undergraduate degree in Science Psychology in May of 2023!
 After this, I plan on taking a career in education in order to become a guidance councillor and substitute teacher at an elementary school in the valley.

 For as long as I can remember I have always wanted to work with others in order to help them through their struggles and educate others to help them grow.
 Working at a daycare for the past 4 summers has taught me that I want to help and educate children, which is an area that I excel and take great pride in.